kevin-allen/unetTracker/README.md

 ![Example](documentation/images/tracking_animation.gif)

-A series of Jupyter notebooks get you through the steps required to create your dataset of labeled images, train your neural network, assess how good it is, and improve it with problematic images.
+A series of Jupyter Notebooks get you through the steps required to create your dataset of labeled images, train your neural network, assess how good it is, and improve it with problematic images.

 Once you have a model that performs as well as needed, you can use your trained model to process other videos.

 The repository contains two main parts:
 1. The unetTracker python package.
 The code is located in the `unetTracker` folder.
-2. A series of notebooks that shows you how to train, evaluate, and use your model.
+2. A series of Jupyter Notebooks that shows you how to train, evaluate, and use your model.
 These Notebooks are located in the folders with `notebooks` in their names.

 ## Required hardware